 Ensure that the engine is off

-Make sure all four tires are inflated to the recommended pressure on the tire placard when they are cold.
+Ensure all four tires are inflated to the recommended pressure on the tire placard when cold.

 On the door panel, there is a tire placard.